Mrsonurai/Filed_Audio_File_Server_Python_Test/README.md

         this  will create a migration folder, and create table in the database
 4. run app, activate envrionment `pipenv shell` and run the command to run server `flask run`
-5. check if server is running, in browser go to `localhost:5000/`, you will get `server is running` msg.
+5. check if server is running, in browser go to `localhost:5000/`, you will get `Server is Running` msg.